-Recurring sales or purchase invoices are useful if your business routinely issues similar sales invoices to customers or receives similar invoices from suppliers.
+Recurring sales invoices are useful if your business routinely issues similar sales invoices to customers.
 Once you have set them up, Manager will notify you they are ready to be created when they come due at the prescribed intervals.
-Recurring invoices are often used for:
+Recurring sales invoices are often used for:

-There are two methods for setting up recurring invoices.
-These are identical for sales and purchase invoices.
+There are two methods for setting up recurring sales invoices.

-The first method for creating a new recurring invoice is to go to the Settings tab and click Recurring Sales Invoices or Recurring Purchase Invoices:
+The first method for creating a new recurring sales invoice is to go to the Settings tab and click Recurring Sales Invoices:

 For either method

 Next issue date to establish when the first recurring invoice will be created:

 If desired, enter the number of days after the issue date of the optional